 Community Growth and Development:

 District 8 was the only Council district to grow in population over the past 10 years.
 The reason for this incredible population growth is our desirable residential neighborhoods, thriving business districts, and proximity to some of the City’s most important institutions.
 In addition to population growth, we have seen more than $2 billion in direct investment.
 To ensure that we balance growth and neighborhood quality we must develop strong community plans and forge relationships of trust between developers and neighborhood organizations.
 We must work collaboratively to allow large institutions to grow while protecting the strong, vibrant residential neighborhoods that surround them, develop clear and regular lines of communication between institutions, businesses, residents, and City government, and; focus on triple-bottom-line development strategies that enhance people, profits, and the environment.
-It is also critical to update City practices and procedures, and eliminate the red tape that often prevents ease of permitting through the Bureau of Building Inspection.
+It is also critical to update City practices and procedures, and eliminate the red tape that often prevents ease of permitting through the Department of Permits, Licenses, and Inspections (PLI).